DuelingNetwork/DuelingNetworkV2Client/doc/websocket.md

 This document may be incomplete.
 I'll review it at a later date.

 ###Chat
-Globa chat once logged in has the following structure to send a message
+Global chat once logged in has the following structure to send a message
 ````JavaScript
 { name: "global-message", data: { message: "hello world" } }
 { name: "private-message", data: {recipient: "someone", message: "hello" }}